tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When a demon is killed by you or one of your allies, you may immediately make a free attack (Intelligence + Level vs. MD) against up to 1d3 creatures summoned by that demon.
 If you hit, the summoned creature is instantly banished.
 This only works on creatures summoned using the demon’s random demon powers, like gate – it won’t work on demons called in other ways.

 **Quirk:** Dismissive.

 ---

+#### Seizures

+_Recharge 16+:_ When you hit an enemy with a spell that targets a single foe, that enemy is also stuck until the end of their next turn.
+(Champion: You can affect up to three targets)

+**Quirk:** Prone to evil mastermind monologues.

+---